By Linda Harnisch

 About the Author

-Linda is a Business Development Manager at Customlytics, an app marketing, analytics and technology consultancy in Berlin.
-She strives to produce engaging content and has been venturing into the world of mobile since joining Customlytics.
+Linda is a Communications & Content Manager at Customlytics, an app marketing, analytics and technology consultancy in Berlin.
+She strives to produce engaging content with the input of mobile experts at Customlytics.
 Previously, Linda held roles at communication consultancies and managed various industry award programs in digital communications and marketing.
 You can find Linda on LinkedIn.

 Want to find out more about taking your app marketing up a notch, retention trends, data & analytics and much more?
-Drop us a note at firstname.lastname@example.org, follow us on LinkedIn and join the Berlin Mobile Marketing & Growth Meetup.
+Drop us a note at email@example.com, follow us on LinkedIn and join the Mobile Education Day or the Berlin Mobile Marketing & Growth Meetup.